 (d) proof of filing with the administrator of the trial court in which the judgment or order appealed from is entered or filed.

-(2) a certified copy of the judgment or order from which the appeal is taken,
+(1) a copy of the judgment or order from which the appeal is taken,

-The appellant shall file the following simultaneously with the trial court administrator:
+The appellant shall at the same time also file a copy of the notice of appeal with the trial court administrator.

 When a party in good faith files and serves a notice of appeal from a judgment or an order, and omits, through inadvertence or mistake, to proceed further with the appeal, or to stay proceedings, the appellate court may grant relief on such terms as may be just.